 - Relaxation meditation

 - Free or cheap courses organized by NGOs

 Activities you can find in Hong Kong and Singapore

 YMCA offers many different courses to domestic workers: baby care, elderly care, paediatric first aid/CPR, baking courses, bookkeeping, dressmaking, English courses, and so on.

 TCK is a learning Center and a registered charity that offers low-cost classes, workshops and other activities for migrant workers.

 Helperchoice is a hiring platform free of charge for domestic workers.
 It has created its own academy and provides a variety of courses from cooking and baking to financial management, English and Cantonese classes, sewing and more.

 YWCA, Center of Learning and Life Enhancement.
-This center offers First Aid/Child CPR, Self-Enhancement, Money Management, Kitchen Management and Cooking courses.
+This centre offers First Aid/Child CPR, Self-Enhancement, Money Management, Kitchen Management and Cooking courses.

-Splash Foundation offers domestic workers twelve weeks beginner swimming courses in Hong Kong.
-Even though the course is free of charge, there are certain requirements to keep to.
+Splash Foundation offers domestic workers twelve weeks of beginner swimming courses in Hong Kong.
+Even though the course is free of charge, there are certain requirements to keep.